 Good relations with its neighbours are of vital interest to Japan.
 After the signing of a peace and friendship treaty with China in 1976, bilateral relations developed rapidly.
 Japan supported China's membership of the World Trade Organization (WTO).
 Cooperation between Japan and the Republic of Korea (ROK), including over the threat posed by the Democratic People's Republic of Korea (DPRK), is important in ensuring regional stability.
-A trilateral summit process established in 2008 provides Japan, China and the ROK with a forum for leaders-level dialogue – the fifth such meeting was held in May 2012.
-Japanese and Chinese leaders last met in Jakarta in April 2015 in the margins of the Asian-African Summit.
+A trilateral summit process established in 2008 provides Japan, China and the ROK with a forum for leaders-level dialogue – the sixth such meeting was held in November 2015.
+Japanese and Chinese leaders last met in Lima in November 2016 in the margins of the Asia-Pacific Economic Cooperation Summit.
 However, Japan's relationships with China and the ROK are complicated by territorial and historical issues.
 A breakthrough deal was reached on the issue of 'comfort women' with ROK on 28 December 2015.

-Japan and India elevated their bilateral relationship to a 'special strategic and global partnership' in December 2015.
+Japan and India elevated their bilateral relationship to a 'special strategic and global partnership' in December 2015, and Prime Minister Modi travelled to Japan to meet Prime Minister Abe and hold a three-day bilateral meeting in November 2016.
 The two countries cooperate in many areas in the security field.

 Japan has been a member of the Six-Party Talks aimed at de-nuclearising the Korean peninsula, and continues to seek the return of and further information on Japanese citizens abducted by the DPRK.